What is Couple Therapy?

 - Constant arguing, conflict or undermining each other.

 - Stressful situations such as juggling careers and child-care, financial worries or redundancy.

 - Depression.
 This can be extremely difficult for both partners.

-- Pregnancy, childbirth, the loss of a child, or the 'empty nest syndrome'.
+- Pregnancy, childbirth, different parenting styles, or the 'empty nest syndrome'.